Gxorge/TheHerobrine-OG/README.md

 # The Herobrine!

 This is my in-progress remake of HiveMC's "The Herobrine!" v2 game-mode that was removed in Java 2.
-This is the core version of The Herobrine.
+The core version of the game can be found under the `core` branch.
 For changes required by the TrueOG network, please see the `trueog` branch.

 ## Database Requirements
 The Herobrine requires 2 databases: a MySQL DB and a Redis DB.
 Redis is used for storing player kit selections, as it is fast.
 Player statistics are stored in a MySQL database.